piku235/JungiThemeBundle/Resources/doc/fundamental-things.md

 The power of virtual themes not ends on AWD.
 They can be used for everything like e.g. we have four themes where each one is designed for different season and so on - ideas can be infinite.

+### How about tags?

+When you decide to make a virtual theme an obvious thing is that subordinate themes will have some tags that describes them.
+But wait, what about a virtual theme?
+Itself it does not have any tags, although the subordinate themes have them.
+As you might guess virtual themes should do their best to imitate real themes, so leaving a virtual theme without any tags is not right.
+I was thinking about to write a component that will include tags from subordinate themes to a virtual theme, but there could be a problem with merging tags which are the same.
+It turned out that the best solution and as well as a good rule is to manage virtual theme tags by yourself, at least at this moment.
+This means that you have to decide which tags of subordinate themes you want to include and how to merge them in situations when e.g. you have two exactly the same tags with different arguments where each one is included in another theme.

+In the chapters speaking about theme mapping loaders you will find out how the discussed situation looks in a practical.

 ThemeInfo
 ---------